Smart Growth Implementation Assistance Project Summaries

 New York City's vision for urban sustainability, PLANYC Exit, creates a framework for advancing comprehensive green development in communities throughout the city.
 While the plan provides general guidelines for accomplishing smart growth and green building, the city wanted to develop specific criteria and guiding principles to help residents, city staff, and entrepreneurs address the intersection between environmentally conscious and economically sound building principles.

 The city requested assistance to identify ways to implement the sustainability strategies outlined in PLANYC in the Brooklyn neighborhood of Bedford-Stuyvesant.
 The project examined neighborhood-based, innovative practices and policy strategies that support green building techniques and smart growth approaches to affordable housing and community revitalization.
-No report is planned for this project.
+No report will be issued for this project.

 Support and partners: Bedford-Stuyvesant Restoration Corporation, Pratt Area Community Council, Bridge Street Development Corporation, North East Brooklyn Housing Development Corporation